 - Making Too Many Credit Enquiries Without Any Approval

-You can follow some of the steps that help raise your CIBIL score from 550.
+You can follow some of the steps that would help you to improve your CIBIL score.
 Wanna know those steps?
 Take a look below.

-Most fall into the trap of impulsive buying tendencies, particularly with a credit card that offers you the convenience to shop anything from anywhere at anytime.
+Most fall into the trap of impulsive buying tendencies, particularly with a credit card that offers you the convenience to shop anything from anywhere at any time.
 With such injudicious spends, the bills rise beyond your ability to pay on time.
-So if injudicious spends account for your delay or default in the payment, you better avoid that.
-It not only lowers your credit score, which right now is below 550, but also add late payment charges and taxes to the bill.
+So if injudicious spends are accounting for your delay or default in the payment, you better avoid that.
+It not only lowers your credit score but also adds late payment charges and taxes to the bill.
 So the bill amount which you see now must be very high to pay on time, raising the possibility of a further dip in your score.

 Restrict those impulsive spends right now so that the bills won’t rise beyond a point.
 If possible, do not spend on the card for at least 3-4 months to stem the rise in card bills.
 At the same time, keep a lid on other expenses so that you could create a pool of savings to pay the bills on a timely basis.
 Continuing this practice will keep raising your score.